 The first upgrade you'll find is the custom fit maple bridge.
 The second, is the oil-based finish rather than a lacquer that many of the cheaper models use.
-These two features really lend themselves to a great sounding fiddle.

 The accessory package that comes with this instrument is not quite as complete as many of the others that can be found at this price point.
 You do however receive everything you need, including two bows and a nice case.